baslking/zfs3backup/README.md

 * Ported to Python >= 3.6, after all Python 2 is really no longer supported
 * Added an ENDPOINT option in the configuration so that not AWS S3 providers will work
 * Began work on more complete error handling since broken pipes, bad credentials and insufficient privileges are not handled
+* AWS has now defaulted to integrity checks during multipart uploads by calculating and validating checksums, this has not been implemented here because it tends to break on non AWS S3 implementations.
+Boto as of 1.36.23 defaults to doing integrity checks and for now I have simply turned it off via a custom config option on Boto.

 # Welcome to zfs3backup

 zfs3backup is a ZFS to S3 backup tool.
 This is basically plumbing around `zfs send` and `zfs receive`